 |Each year schools, colleges and universities find themselves needing to take care of surplus, unnecessary, unknown, or outdated chemicals.
 These chemicals often originate in chemistry labs, but can also originate from swimming pool operations, vocational education classes, and maintenance activities.
 The following are guidelines for the disposal of such chemicals and helpful hints to avoid the need for disposal in the future.

-The school must prepare an inventory of all chemicals to be disposed before disposal options can be determined.
+The school should prepare an inventory of all chemicals to be disposed before disposal options can be determined.
 The inventory need not be detailed but must include chemical names and the approximate weight of each chemical.
 Make sure your weights are all noted in kilograms or pounds, use the correct equation to calculate conversions from one to the other, and do not mix units as you total up your amounts.
 To avoid confusion we have listed both the English and Metric units associated with each regulation throughout this Guidance Document; use which ever system you are comfortable with and stick with it.
 The quantity and type of waste will determine which requirements in Title 128 – Nebraska Hazardous Waste Regulations are applicable to the school.

 Consult the list of acute (P-List) hazardous wastes in Title 128, Chapter 3, §015.
 If your inventory contains more than 1 kg (2.2 lbs) of chemicals on this list, full large quantity generator hazardous waste regulation applies to this waste.
 Contact the Waste Management Section at (402) 471-4210 or Hazardous Waste Compliance Assistance at (402) 471-8308.
 The remainder of this fact sheet applies to wastes that are not on the list of acute hazardous waste chemicals.
 Note: In order for a material to be an acute (P-List) hazardous waste, it must be the sole active ingredient and be unused.
 The material remaining in an opened container would normally be considered to be “unused.”
 For example: a ¼ full bottle of carbon disulfide is a P022 acute hazardous waste.